pagekit/docs/theme.md

 # Themes

+Themes and extensions in Pagekit very much the same.
+The biggest difference you will encounter will be in naming things *theme.php* instead of *extension.php* and a few basic configuration differences.
+Except for that, try not to think in terms of *developing a theme* vs. *developing an extension* but rather understand that you have access to Pagekit's framework all the time.

 To give you full control over Pagekit's appearance, a powerful theming system is right by your side.
 The easiest way to get started with a new theme is by using our command line tool to create the skeleton file structure.

 ```
 cd path/to/pagekit